-Apart from these free techniques, there are also some premium converters that would need you to buy them beforehand.
+Apart from these free techniques, some premium converters would need you to buy them beforehand.
 If you are a professional and don’t want to do a lossy conversion, then you can consider buying these tools instead.

 There are times when we often end up getting our videos corrupt or delete them by mistake.
 Well, in these cases, you need to use dedicated third-party tools that can help you repair your videos.

 Users complain about getting their videos damaged or corrupted always in such scenarios.